-If you hold units of the Fund in a tax-free savings accounts ("TFSA"), registered retirement savings plans ("RRSP"), registered retirement income funds ("RRIF"), registered education savings plans ("RESP"), first home savings accounts ("FHSA"), or registered disability savings plans ("RDSP") (each a "Registered Plan" and collectively, "Registered Plans"), distributions from the Fund and capital gains from a redemption (or other disposition) of units are generally not subject to tax under the Tax Act until withdrawals are made from the plan (withdrawals from a TFSA and certain qualifying withdrawals from a FHSA are generally not subject to tax).
+If you hold units of a particular Fund in a tax-free savings account ("TFSA"), registered retirement savings plan ("RRSP"), registered retirement income fund ("RRIF"), registered education savings plan ("RESP"), first home savings account ("FHSA"), or registered disability savings plan ("RDSP"), each as defined in the Tax Act (each a "Registered Plan" and collectively, "Registered Plans"), distributions from the Fund and capital gains from a redemption (or other disposition) of units are generally not subject to tax under the Tax Act until withdrawals are made from the plan (withdrawals from a TFSA are generally not subject to tax).

-Notwithstanding the foregoing, if the units of the Fund are "prohibited investments" (as defined in the Tax Act) for your TFSA, RRSP, RDSP, RESP, FHSA or RRIF, you-as the holder of the TFSA, FHSA or RDSP, the annuitant under the RRSP or RRIF, or the subscriber of the RESP, as the case may be-may be subject to a penalty tax as set out in the Tax Act.
-The units of the Fund will be a "prohibited investment" for your TFSA, RRSP, RDSP, RESP, FHSA or RRIF, if you (i) do not deal at arm's length with the Fund for purposes of the Tax Act, or (ii) have a "significant interest", as defined in the Tax Act, in the Fund.
+Notwithstanding the foregoing, if the units of a particular Fund are "prohibited investments" (as defined in the Tax Act) for your TFSA, RRSP, RDSP, RESP, FHSA or RRIF, you-as the holder of the TFSA, FHSA or RDSP, the annuitant under the RRSP or RRIF, or the subscriber of the RESP, as the case may be-may be subject to a penalty tax as set out in the Tax Act.
+The units of a particular Fund will be a "prohibited investment" for your TFSA, RRSP, RDSP, RESP, FHSA or RRIF, if you (i) do not deal at arm's length with the particular Fund for purposes of the Tax Act, or (ii) have a "significant interest", as defined in the Tax Act, in the particular Fund.
 Generally, you will not have a significant interest in the Fund unless you own interests as a beneficiary under the Fund that have a fair market value of 10% or more of the fair market value of the interests of all beneficiaries under the Fund, either alone or together with persons and partnerships with which you do not deal at arm's length.
 However, your units will not be prohibited investments at any time during the first 24 months after the Fund was established, provided that the Fund substantially complies with NI 81-102 during such time.
 In addition, your units will not be a "prohibited investment" if such units are otherwise "excluded property" as defined in the Tax Act for a TFSA, RRSP, RDSP, RESP, FHSA or RRIF.